remy/nodemon/README.md

       })
     });

 Note that the `process.kill` is *only* called once your shutdown jobs are complete.
-Hat tip to [Benjie Gillam](http://www.benjiegillam.com/2011/08/node-js-clean-restart-and-faster-development-with-nodemon/) for writing technique this up.
+Hat tip to [Benjie Gillam](http://www.benjiegillam.com/2011/08/node-js-clean-restart-and-faster-development-with-nodemon/) for writing this technique up.

+## Using nodemon in your gulp workflow

+Check out the [gulp-nodemon](https://github.com/JacksonGariety/gulp-nodemon) plugin to integrate nodemon with the rest of your project's gulp workflow.

 ## Using nodemon in your Grunt workflow